 - Preceptor and/or site profile the Clinical Coordinator obtains information on all prospective clinical sites.
-If the preceptor and/or site meet the program's criteria, the Clinical Coordinator will contact them to arrange the student placement. - First/second week check-in the Clinical Coordinator and/or assistant Clinical Coordinator will contact each student via phone or e-mail during the first and/or second week of the rotation to assess their progress. - Student visits each student will be visited by a PA faculty/staff member or designated Regional Coordinator in person or virtually (Zoom) a minimum of two times during their clinical year.
+If the preceptor and/or site meet the program's criteria, the Clinical Coordinator will contact them to arrange the student placement. - Week one schedule requirement- Each student must email the Clinical Coordinator a schedule, including anticipated days and times, at the site by Wednesday of Week 1.
+Any late or incomplete work will result in loss of professionalism points. - Second week check-in Each student must complete a Student Progress Documentation Form (Appendix 4) found in Canvas for every rotation.
+The completed form must be uploaded to Canvas by the Friday of week 2.
+Any late or incomplete work will result in loss of professionalism points. - Student visits each student will be visited by a PA faculty/staff member or designated Regional Coordinator in person or virtually (Zoom) a minimum of two times during their clinical year.
 The meeting will be with the student and/or the preceptor to discuss progression and other pertinent issues in and around the rotational experience. - Student evaluation of site and preceptor each student will complete a site/preceptor evaluation online via Campus Labs at the conclusion of each rotation.
 This confidential evaluation will help the program demonstrate the ability of the setting to strengthen the student's capacity to perform essential role responsibilities.
 It will also provide feedback regarding the effectiveness of the rotation, the effectiveness of the preceptor as a teacher, and the ability of the rotation to help the student understand defined principles and develop technical skills. - Preceptor evaluation of student at the completion of each rotation, the student's clinical preceptor completes a preceptor evaluation form.
-(See Student Evaluation Process Preceptor Evaluation and Appendix 5) - Patient Encounter Tracking System students are required to enter patient encounter data online through Typhon.
+(See Student Evaluation Process - Preceptor Evaluation and Appendix 6) - Patient Encounter Tracking System students are required to enter patient encounter data online through EMedley.
 Specifically, students enter data daily throughout the clinical year to record patient encounters.
 This documentation allows the program to evaluate the level of patient involvement, exposure to patient populations (infants, children, adolescents, adults, and the elderly) and specialties (women's health, mental/behavioral health, surgical, inpatients, outpatients, ER) and quantify student skills learned.
 If experiences/skills are not successfully obtained on rotations, the program will provide remediation for the deficiencies.
-This remediation may delay completion of the program and graduation (See Appendix 6).
+This remediation may delay completion of the program and graduation (See Appendix 7).
 Students that inconsistently enter or falsify patient encounter data will lose points on their assignment grade and could possibly be dismissed from the program. - Technical Skills the program will monitor each student's patient encounters throughout each rotation to ensure that the skill requirements are fulfilled.
 It is the student's responsibility to note the skills/procedures that are required and listed as performed, or performed and/or observed, are satisfied.
 The skills listed in Performed Only and the Performed/Observed areas are required.
 The program encourages students to approach preceptor(s) about the opportunity to accomplish these technical skills (whenever possible) during the rotation(s).
 If skills are not successfully obtained on rotations, the program will provide remediation for the deficiencies.
-This remediation may delay completion of the program and graduation (See Appendix 7).
+This remediation may delay completion of the program and graduation (See Appendix 8).